the-events-calendar/event-tickets/readme.txt

 * Enhancement - Save number of attendees checked-in via Event Tickets Plus app.
 [ET-1695]
 * Enhancement - Ensure Tickets Commerce unavailable messages are filtered using event_tickets_unavailable_message filter.
 [ET-1579]
 * Fix - When using Tickets Commerce tickets under the price of $1 will no longer display improperly.
 Deprecated `maybe_reset_cost_format`.
 [ET-1697]
+* Fix - Fix for the fatal `PHP Fatal error: Uncaught ArgumentCountError: Too few arguments to function Firebase\JWT\JWT::encode(), 2 passed` from other plugins using a different version of the `Firebase\JWT` library.
+Setup a Strauss namespaced version for this library.
+[TEC-4635]

 = [5.5.10] 2023-04-03 =